gustl-arg/participate-now/README-FAQ.md

 # Fermat Frequently Asked Questions!

-We compiled here the most frequently asked questions we were asked about Fermat.
+We have compiled the most frequently asked questions we were asked about Fermat.

 ## What is Fermat?